startechup/networking-valley/README.md

 ```

 ### Features
 You don't have to worry writing codes to implement the SSL/HTTPS feature, it is already handled in this library.
+We did the
+hard coding part for you.
+Also we made sure that there were no deprecated libraries used here.

 ### How we implemented it